24 Sep What is wellbeing? It’s not what you think!

 The term eudaimonia was termed by Aristotle.
 He claimed that wellbeing is not about feeling good or satisfying appetites, but more importantly it is about ‘activities of the soul’ – knowing your true self and becoming the fullest expression of who you really are.
 This, he believed, leads to the greatest fulfilment and lasting wellbeing in life.

 I have been fascinated with this subject from an early age.
 After years of study, heaps of personal and professional experience working with clients, I now see wellbeing as our innate capacity.
 We all have it!
-The most important ingredients of wellbeing are our capacity to:
+It is in you and in me.
+The most important ways to grow this innate capacity is awareness and understanding about the following:

 Funnily enough, wellbeing is not something we need to strive for, but something that is to be discovered within ourselves.
 Wellbeing is also not at the mercy of external factors and the common notion: ‘I will have more wellbeing when I have this or that’ is simply elusive.
 Wellbeing is also not about applying strategies to ‘get there’ and not even about positive thinking.